fpvandoorn/LeanCourse24/README.md

 ## In this repository

 You will find the Lean files in the `LeanCourse` directory:
-* The `Lectures` folder contains all lectures
+* The `Lectures` folder contains all lectures (I will post 2 versions of each lecture file: the one before
-* The `Assignments` folder contains the assignments that you have to hand in via eCampus
+* The `Assignments` folder contains the assignments that you have to hand in via eCampus.
 * The `MIL` folder contains the exercises from the book Mathematics in Lean.
 You can find the textbook online here:
 [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean/)
 (or as a